thegetty/terracottas/source/views/discussion/discussion-a.md

 thought to have once formed part of the bronze sculptural group by Phidias at Delphi.
-In addition, the head of the so-called Orpheus recognizable in the basanite example at the Munich Glyptothek, an Augustan copy of a Greek original dating from 460 BC (but assigned by Paul Zanker and Brunilde Ridgway to the Late Hellenistic period), can be compared to our male head.[^42]
+In addition, the head of the so-called Orpheus recognizable in the basanite example at the Munich Glyptothek, an Augustan copy of a Greek original dating from 460 <span class="smcaps">BC</span> (but assigned by
+Paul Zanker and Brunilde Ridgway to the Late Hellenistic period), can be compared to our male head.[^42]

-The Getty Orpheus’s general aspect and facial features also recall the acrolithic marble head of Apollo from the Temple of Apollo Alaios at Cirò, datable to the same period (440–430 <span class="smcaps">BC)</span>.[^43]
+The general aspect and facial features of the Getty Orpheus also recall the acrolithic marble head of Apollo from the Temple of Apollo Alaios at Cirò, datable to the same period (440–430 <span class="smcaps">BC)</span>.[^43]